Secret Wars (2015 comic book): Issue Eight

-Issue nine
+Issue Nine

 Namor and Black Panther battle with God Emperor Doom wielding the power of the Beyonders and the Black Panther wielding the Infinity Gauntlet.
 Susan does not recognize Mister Fantastic and accuses him of being one of the "murderers" of Sheriff Strange.
-Mister Fantastic reveals that God Emperor Doom killed Sheriff Strange.
+Mister Fantastic reveals that Doom killed Strange.
 Mister Fantastic and Maker meet with Molecule Man, after which Maker betrays Mister Fantastic by trapping him in a temporal bubble that devolves him into an ape.
 Molecule Man intervenes, rescuing Mister Fantastic while splitting the Maker into meat slices.
-Back on the battlefield, God Emperor Doom realizes Black Panther's fight is a distraction, and teleports to the Molecule Man's statue to confront Mister Fantastic.
+Back on the battlefield, Doom realizes Black Panther's fight is a distraction, and teleports to the Molecule Man's statue to confront Mister Fantastic.

 God Emperor Doom tries to use his powers to destroy his rival, but he finds that Molecule Man has taken away most of his abilities so that the confrontation between the two will be fair.
-Mister Fantastic and God Emperor Doom face off.
-God Emperor Doom, exclaiming of how it always comes down to him and Mister Fantastic like this, begins gaining the upper hand by mocking Mister Fantastic for, as the genius that he is, not having been able to find a way to save the entire Multiverse.
-Mister Fantastic counters by calling God Emperor Doom out for his insecurity, as the first thing that God Emperor Doom did when he obtained the Beyonders' powers was to steal Mister Fantastic's life and family, making God Emperor Doom confess that Mister Fantastic would have done a better job with the Beyonders' power.
+Mister Fantastic and Doom face off.
+Doom, exclaiming of how it always comes down to him and Mister Fantastic like this, begins gaining the upper hand by mocking Mister Fantastic for, as the genius that he is, not having been able to find a way to save the entire Multiverse.
+Mister Fantastic counters by calling Doom out for his insecurity, as the first thing that Doom did when he obtained the Beyonders' powers was to steal Mister Fantastic's life and family, making Doom confess that Mister Fantastic would have done a better job with the Beyonders' power.
 Hearing this, the Molecule Man transfers the Beyonders' power to Mister Fantastic, which destroys Battleworld.
 In the wake of the destruction, the Black Panther uses the Reality Gem to recreate and teleport himself to Wakanda.
 There, he finds three Wakandan prodigies (the same he talked to in New Avengers #1) to whom he tasks with granting wisdom to the stars.

 Miles Morales awakens on the restored Earth-616, now known as Marvel's Earth Prime, along with his friends and his mother (who was brought back to life by the Molecule Man as gratitude for giving him a hamburger).
 Still shaken by the recent events, Miles goes on patrol with Peter as Spider-Man.
 Meanwhile, Mister Fantastic, Invisible Woman, Valeria, Franklin, the members of Future Foundation, and Molecule Man work to restore the Multiverse one reality at a time.
 In Latveria, Doctor Doom removes his mask, reveals his face is no longer disfigured, and laughs with joy.